ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 set of Endorsers.
 The binding between Target Environment and Endorser might be part of the Appraisal Policy for Evidence, or might be specified as part of the Evidence itself, or some combination of the two.
-An Endorsment format specification should explain how this concern is addressed.
+An Endorsement format specification should explain how this concern is addressed.

 # Endorsement Format Considerations